 Lowest Selection Rank to receive an offer new for 2020 Median Selection Rank to receive an offer new for 2020 Highest Selection Rank to receive an offer new for 2020 Minimum eligibility score 65 Additional criteria considered Selection rank only Recent Secondary Education Applicants with recent secondary education are those whose admission is primarily based on the completion of Year 12 within the last two years, however if you completed your secondary education more than two years ago, you may still be able to be considered on the basis of your secondary schooling.
 You must not have completed more than 2 years full time equivalent university study (48 units).
 You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors).
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Higher Education Study You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Vocational Education and Training (VET) study You must have completed an AQF Certificate IV or above from a Registered Training Organisation.
 Your application will be ranked according to the level of the award.
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Work and life experience To be eligible to sit the Special Tertiary Admissions Test (STAT) as as pathway for entry, you must be 18 years or over before 1 February 2020.
 If you have studied at higher education level in the last two years (for 2020 entry this means you were enrolled in either 2019 or 2018), you must not have accumulated more than a TOTAL of 2 years full-time (or part-time equivalent) higher education study (ie. including any study prior to 2018).
 If you meet this criteria, you will be ranked according to your result in the Special Tertiary Admissions Test (STAT).
 Your STAT result is not weighted between verbal and quantitative components.
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Other Entry PathwaysSATAC Code: 354121

 Applicant background Semester one/Full year intake 2019 Number of students Percentage of all students (A) Higher Education study